nplrkn/qcore/docs/OpenAirInterface-testing/README.md

 QCore has been tested against [OpenAirInterface](https://openairinterface.org/oai-5g-ran-project/) on a fresh install of Ubuntu 22.04, running under WSL (Windows Subsystem for Linux).
 The specific commit of OAI used was acb982d0bd96b01dee84aea730f01dfff73875d0.

-## About the routing setup

-We use two techniques to get the end-to-end ping flow working, in addition to the base QCore routing setup.

-1. NAT.
-The UE is going to talk to the outside world, so we need to enable NAT.
-The UE has a private IPv4 address 10.255.0.1, which is only routable inside QCore's host system.
-We need to NAT this address to the eth0 IP address to enable the UE to communicate with the outside world.
-We use `iptables` NAT 'masquerade' for this.

-2. netns.
-The simulated OAI UE creates a tun interface that can be used to transmit simulated userplane radio packets to the DU - which is exactly what we need.
-However, it leads to a strange situation where the QCore N6 tunnel interface ('ue') and the OAI UE tunnel interface ('oaitun_ue1') both co-exist, with similar IP configuration.
-We isolate the simulated UE IP namespace by moving the oaitun_ue1 device into a separate network namespace (netns 'ue1'), and then ping from that namespace.
-We can only do this after the OAI UE is up and has created its PDU session.

 ## Install, build, test with OAI
 ### Install / Build
 ```sh